tranhien1612/Robot-Arm/README.md

 `DH Parameter`s: Replace the d, a, and alpha vectors with your robot's actual parameters.

 `Matrix Operations`: This implementation uses basic matrix multiplication.
-For better performance, especially in robotics, consider using libraries like [Eigen](https://gitlab.com/libeigen/eigen) or Armadillo.
+For better performance, especially in robotics, consider using libraries like [Eigen](https://gitlab.com/libeigen/eigen) or kdl.

 ## Example